Categories:

 • When this function is called as an aggregate function:

 • If the DISTINCT keyword is used, it applies to all columns.
 For example, DISTINCT col1, col2, col3 means to return the number of different combinations of columns col1, col2, and col3.
-For example, if the data is:
+For example, assume the data is:

 1, 1, 1